GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 The guild was founded in April, 1983 in Rochester, NY.
 We practice beautiful hand lettering; some of our members have been with us from our founding, others are very new to calligraphy.
 We all love letters and lettering.

-**We are meeting again in Perinton; pre-registration is required for in-person attendance.
-If you're interested in attending a meeting please send an email to thgvcalligraphy@gmail.com.**
+**We are meeting again in the Perinton Community Center; pre-registration is required for in-person attendance.
+If you're interested in attending a meeting please send an email to thgvcalligraphy@gmail.com at least 2 weeks before the meeting.**

 **Our Meetings are held at the Perinton Community Center at 1350Turk Hill Road, most months in room 204A.**